 Although the African walnuts can be eaten raw, but it is preferably eaten cooked, sun-dried or roasted and snacked on.
 The nuts can equally be ground and used for soup preparations.
 Ukpa has a similar flavour with that of a chestnut and hazelnut and serves as the perfect spices for flavouring meat, fish and several dishes.

 9. Prevention of Cancer

 Studies reveal that the African walnut extracts are effective for minimizing the risk of cancerous growths such as breast cancer and prostate cancer.
 This is due to its high constituent of ascorbic acid, omega 3 fatty acids, phytosterols and antioxidants which help to slow down the onset of cancer.

 10. Boosts Cognitive Functioning

-African walnut is an excellent source of omega-3 fatty acids and vitamin B6 (pyridoxine), which are both important vitamins for boosting healthy functioning of the brain.
+African walnut is an excellent source of omega-3 fatty acids and vitamin B6 (pyridoxine), which are both important vitamins for boosting the healthy functioning of the brain.
 This suggests why the fruit is often referred to as the brain food.

 11. Anti-inflammatory Properties

 African walnut is an excellent source of tannin which is very effective for tackling body inflammation thus can be used for treating rheumatoid arthritis, bronchial inflammation or asthma.